-Aims, with 90.437 Commercial Law A, to provide an introduction to principal areas of commercial law of relevance to legal practice.
+Aims, with LAWS4370 Commercial Law A, to provide an introduction to principal areas of commercial law of relevance to legal practice.
 Topics: 1. negotiable instruments, including a study of commercial bills against the background of a description of the operation of the commercial bills and money markets; 2. secured transactions.
 Students are introduced to the law on securities over personal property including priorities.
 Reference is made to credit arrangements in use in the distribution and sale of goods and services; 3. introduction to law of bankruptcy.

-Students are recommended to complete 90.437 Commercial Law A before taking this subject.
-Students wishing to complete an introductory study of commercial law are advised to take 90.437 Commercial Law A. Other areas of commercial law are dealt with in 90.439 Consumer Protection Law, 90.454 International Trade and 90.480 The Law of Banking.
+This subject may be studied on its own but students wishing to complete an introductory study of commercial law are advised to take LAWS4370 Commercial Law A as well.
+Other areas of commercial law are dealt with in LAWS4390 Consumer Protection Law, LAWS4540 International Trade and LAWS4800 The Law of Banking.
+(Old No. 90.438)

-90.439 Consumer Protection Law SS Hpw4 C3
+LAWS4390 Consumer Protection Law SS Hpw4 C3

 Legislative strategies for the protection of consumers and the effect of this legislation upon marketers.
-The following protective strategies are considered: regulation of consumer contracts; the imposition of informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers; the establishment of statutory funds against which consumers can claim; the creation of consumer tribunals and the establishment of consumer protection bureaux.
+The following protective strategies are considered: regulation of consumer contracts; the regulation of advertising and sales promotion; the imposition of Informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers; the establishment of statutory funds against which consumers can claim; the creation of consumer tribunals and the establishment of consumer protection bureaux.
+(Old No. 90.439)

-90.444 Elements of Income Tax Law S1 S2 Hpw4 C3
+LAWS4440 Elements of Income S1 S2 Hpw4 C3 Tax Law

 1. Introduction: the policies served by taxation with particular reference to distributional and economic objectives; the uniform tax system: the structure of the current Income Tax Assessment Act and its administration.
 2. A critical analysis of the principal concepts of the law of income taxation and the taxation of capital gains and fringe benefits; the law on income and deductions as applicable to individuals; the trading stock provisions and tax accounting; concepts of residence and source.
 3. The judicial interpretation of taxing statutes; policy questions concerning tax avoidance.
+(Old No. 90.444)

-90.445 Advanced Revenue Law S2 Hpw4 C3
+LAWS4450 Advanced Revenue Law S2 Hpw4 C3 Prerequisite: LAWS4440.

-Prerequisite: 90.444.

-Areas of income tax introduced in 90.444 Elements of Income Tax Law in greater depth.
+Areas of income tax introduced in LAWS4440 Elements of Income Tax Law in greater depth.
 Several areas of income tax law and other revenue law not touched on in the earlier subject.
-Topics: 1. taxation of partnerships, trusts and companies; 2. assignment of income; 3. tax avoidance and evasion - analysis of general, and specific, anti-avoidance legislation and penalties legislation; 4. an introduction to aspects of international tax including some international tax agreements; 5. more specialized work on aspects of capital gains tax.
-6. tax decision-making and review in the context of a mass decision making process.
+Topics: 1. taxation of partnerships, trusts and companies, Including capital gains tax; 2. assignment of income; 3. tax avoidance and evasion - analysis of general, and specific, anti-avoidance legislation and penalties legislation; 4. an introduction to aspects of international tax including some international tax agreements; 5. tax decision-making and review in the context of a mass decision making process.

-Students should have completed 90.401 Business Associations 1 or be taking that course concurrently with 90.445.
+Students should have completed LAWS4010 Business Associations 1 or be taking that course concurrently with LAWS4450.
+(Old No. 90.445)

-90.454 International Trade
+LAWS4540 International Trade

 A study of international business transactions.
 An economic overview of international trade.
-Structural aspects of international business including: different methods of doing business internationally; foreign investment in Australia; the territorial reach of anti-trust laws; international taxation; international finance; international transport law.
+Structural aspects of international business will be studied and topics may include: different methods of doing business internationally; foreign investment in Australia; the territorial reach of anti-trust laws; international taxation; international finance; international transport law.
 Attention is focused on transactional aspects of international business law, namely: sale of goods, international payments, and customs, dumping and subsidies.